-This wonderful recipe for Southern-Style Green Beans and Red Potatoes is made with pure Southern love; combining freshly picked, vibrate green beans, sweet Vidalia onions, sliced red potatoes, and thick sliced hickory smoked bacon slowly cooked to perfection.
+This wonderful recipe for Southern-Style Green Beans and Red Potatoes are made with pure Southern love; combining freshly picked, vibrate green beans, sweet Vidalia onions, sliced red potatoes, and thick-sliced hickory-smoked bacon slowly cooked to perfection.

 There’s a secret to my Southern-Style Green Beans and Red Potatoes that some may not know; while others know all too well.
-Southern food is usually slow cooked with a lot of loving tender care and kind hands.
+Southern food is usually slow-cooked with a lot of loving tender care and kind hands.
 Over the years, I have heard the phrase and always smiled that knowing smile when I did, “Nothings gonna happen in this kitchen with-in 10 minutes that’s gonna turn out good girl.”
 I have to tell you 99.9% of the time it’s true.
 Nothing like this delicious Southern-Style Green Beans and Red Potatoes can be rushed.

-- 6 cups of fresh green beans, cleaned and cut or organic frozen
+- 6 cups of fresh green beans, cleaned and cut or organically frozen

-- 5 medium red-skinned potatoes cut into large bite sized pieces
+- 5-6 medium red-skinned potatoes cut into large bite-sized pieces

 - Kosher salt to own taste